murathandemir/murathandemir/README.md

 - 👋 Hi, I’m @murathandemir
-- 👀 I’m interested in mostly C.
+- 👀 I’m interested in mostly C, Python.
-- 🌱 I’m currently learning about Embedded Systems
+- 🌱 I’m currently learning about Signal Processing
-- 📫 How to reach me : demirmhan@gmail.com
+- 📫 How to reach me : demirmu21@itu.edu.tr

 <!---
 murathandemir/murathandemir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.